tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Routing.md

 If there is one it calls its `RequestDelegate` in order to process the request and then terminates the pipeline.
 The request pipeline concludes.

-If no `EndPointInfo` handler is found it passes the request to the next delegate for further processing.
+If no `EndPointInfo` handler is found it passes the request to the next delegate and the pipeline continues.

 The next example demonstrates how to register the `MultiEndPointMiddleware` middleware.